pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: getText(output="text", flags=None)

       Retrieves the content of a page in a variety of formats.

-      If "text" is specified, plain text is returned **in the order as specified during document creation** (i.e. not necessarily in normal reading order).
+This is a wrapper for :ref:`TextPage` methods by choosing the output parameter as follows:

+      * "text" -- :meth:`TextPage.extractTEXT`, default
+      * "blocks" -- :meth:`TextPage.extractBLOCKS`
+      * "words" -- :meth:`TextPage.extractWORDS`
+      * "html" -- :meth:`TextPage.extractHTML`
+      * "xhtml" -- :meth:`TextPage.extractXHTML`
+      * "xml" -- :meth:`TextPage.extractXML`
+      * "dict" -- :meth:`TextPage.extractDICT`
+      * "json" -- :meth:`TextPage.extractJSON`
+      * "rawdict" -- :meth:`TextPage.extractRAWDICT`

-      :arg str output: A string indicating the requested format, one of "text" (default), "html", "dict", "rawdict", "xml", "xhtml" or "json".
+      :arg str output: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

+         .. versionchanged:: 1.16.3 Values "words" and "blocks" are now also accepted.

       :arg int flags: .. versionadded:: 1.16.2 indicator bits to control whether to include images or how text should be handled with respect to (white) spaces and ligatures.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

-      :rtype: (*str* or *dict*)
-      :returns: The page's content as one string or as a dictionary.
-The information levels of JSON and DICT are exactly equal.
-In fact, JSON output is created via ``json.dumps(...)`` from DICT.
-Normally, you probably will use "dict", it is more convenient and faster.
-To see the dictionary structure, have a look at :ref:`textpagedict`.
+      :rtype: *str, list, dict*
+      :returns: The page's content as a string, list or as a dictionary.
+Refer to the corresponding :ref:`TextPage` method for details.

-      .. note:: You can use this method as a **document conversion tool** from any supported input format (not only PDF!) to one of HTML, XHTML or XML documents.
-To convert the document into a valid HTML version by wrapping it with appropriate header and trailer strings, see the following snippet.
-Creating XML or XHTML documents works in exactly the same way.
-For XML you may also include an arbitrary filename like so: ``fitz.ConversionHeader("xml", filename = doc.name)``.
-Also see :ref:`HTMLQuality`:
+      .. note:: You can use this method as a **document conversion tool** from any supported document type (not only PDF!) to one of HTML, XHTML or XML documents.

-         >>> doc = fitz.open(...)
-         >>> ofile = open(doc.name + ".html", "w")
-         >>> ofile.write(fitz.ConversionHeader("html"))
-         >>> for page in doc:
-                 ofile.write(page.getText("html"))
-         >>> ofile.write(fitz.ConversionTrailer("html"))
-         >>> ofile.close()

    .. method:: getFontList()

       PDF only: Return a list of fonts referenced by the page.
-Same as :meth:`Document.getPageFontList`.
+Wrapper for :meth:`Document.getPageFontList`.

    .. method:: getImageList()

       PDF only: Return a list of images referenced by the page.
-Same as :meth:`Document.getPageImageList`.
+Wrapper for :meth:`Document.getPageImageList`.

    .. method:: getImageBbox(item)

-      .. versionadded 1.16.0 PDF only: Return the boundary box of an inserted image.
+      .. versionadded 1.16.0 PDF only: Return the boundary box of an image.

-      :arg list,str item: an item of the list :meth:`Page.getImageList`, or just the reference name of the image (item index 7 in that list).
+      :arg list,str item: an item of the list :meth:`Page.getImageList`.

       :rtype: :ref:`Rect`
       :returns: the boundary box of the image.
 This value will be the same as the respective ``"bbox"`` value in dictionary :meth:`Page.getText` and therefore is a way to access the information without using this rather expensive method.

       .. warning:: The method internally cleans the page's ``/Contents`` object(s) using :meth:`Page._cleanContents()`.
 Please consult its description for implications.

+      .. note:: Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. image references which are contained in the document, but which are not displayed by this page.
+In this case an exception is raised.

    .. index::
       pair: matrix; Page.getSVGimage args